0x1355/honeypot-demo/README.md

 You can view the analysis files on GitHub.
 If you want to edit and run them, you need to run Jupyter Notebook server with `Anaconda` or something similar.

-## Known issues
+## Known limitations
-There issues are known by the time of the final presentation:
+There limitaitons are known by the time of the final presentation:
 - [ ] Unoptimized performance and too many JSON-RPC calls in when fetching data
 - [ ] PnL computation is based on heuristic, not EVM state changes
+- [ ] Outlier detection is based on manual sample check
 - [ ] A few hardcoded simplifications like constant token prices
 - [ ] No test for `helper.py`